Northam declares state of emergency in response to virus - KVIA

 Northam declares state of emergency in response to virus

 RICHMOND, Va.
-(AP) — Gov. Ralph Northam declared a state of emergency Thursday in response to the coronavirus pandemic, as the number of confirmed cases among Virginians grew to 17.
+(AP) — Gov. Ralph Northam declared a state of emergency in response to the coronavirus pandemic on Thursday, as the number of confirmed cases among Virginians grew to 17 and public school districts started to announce closures.

 Northam advised all Virginians to avoid large gatherings “for the time being.”
 He said he was canceling all state conferences and large events for the next 30 days and urged local governments and private organizers to follow suit.
 He also announced new restrictions on travel for state workers.

-“The situation is fluid, and it is changing rapidly,” Northam, who is a doctor, said at a press conference with other state officials and top lawmakers.
+“The situation is fluid, and it is changing rapidly,” Northam said at a press conference with other state officials and top lawmakers.

+Public school districts including Richmond and Loudoun County announced closures Thursday, a day after a cascading number of public universities began to announce plans to suspend on-campus instruction and move to remote learning.

 Virginia has 17 “presumptive positive” cases of COVID-19, the illness caused by the virus, according to the latest figures from the Department of Health, up from nine the previous day.